nhsd-exeter/dos-integration/.github/pull_request_template.md

 - [ ] New code meets [standards](https://nhsd-confluence.digital.nhs.uk/display/DI/DI+Ways+of+Working) agreed by the team
 - [ ] Unit test code coverage is at or above 80%
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] Tests have added that prove my fix is effective or that my feature works
+- [ ] Tests have added that prove my fix is effective or that my feature works (Component tests)
 - [ ] I have made corresponding changes to the documentation
 - [ ] I have cleaned down my environment (if created)